 If you get caught running a stop sign or red light in Maryland, you’ll typically be looking at a fine and points on your driving record.
+(You could also choose to fight your ticket or handle it some other way.)
 This article gives an overview of what the law prohibits and some of the specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or stop sign, motorists must generally make a complete stop prior to reaching a clearly marked stop line or entering the crosswalk on the near side of the intersection.
 And if there is no stop line or crosswalk, the driver needs to stop before entering the intersection itself.

 Maryland law allows motorists to make a right turn after stopping at a red light unless there’s a sign indicating the turn is prohibited.
 But drivers must use caution and follow right-of-way rules when making a right on red.